DataONEorg/ca/README.md

 ## Key Security

-New certificates created using the CA have two components: the certificate and the key.
-The certificate can be publicly exposed, and should be added to GitHub and checked in.
-The key MUST be kept private.
-A compromised key must be revoked and a replacement issued.
+New certificates created using the CA have two components: the **certificate** and the **private key**:
+* The certificate can be publicly exposed, and should be added to GitHub and checked in.
+* Keys MUST be kept private.
+After the certificate and private key are provided to the Node administrator (see `publish_cert_orcid` in the ["Use" section](#use), below), any local copies of the private key should be deleted.
+(We no longer keep copies of these Node keys, since a new cert and key can be generated easily if a key is lost or compromised.)

 The private keys needed to issue certs are contained in a binary sparsebundle file.
 Contact DataONE root system administrators for access.